Eldritch Instinct System Reference Document (v0.8)

 Attack Modifiers

-If fighting from a position of weakness (such as through cover or with bound hands), the attack is impaired and the attacker must roll 1d4 damage regardless of the damage die used during the attack.
+If fighting from a position of weakness (such as through cover or with bound hands), the attack is Impaired and the attacker must roll 1d4 damage regardless of the attack’s damage die.

 Blast

-Attacks with the blast quality affect all targets in the noted area, rolling separately for each affected character.
-Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
+Attacks with the Blast quality hit all targets in the affected area, rolling separately for each affected character.
+Blast refers to anything from explosions to huge cleaving onslaughts to a mass of writhing tentacles.

 Critical Damage

 A PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If left untreated, they die within the hour.
-If given aid and rest, they will probably stabilize: roll 1d100 on the Wounds Table.
+If given aid (such as bandages), they will stabilize: roll a d100 on the Wounds Table.

 If a PC’s STR is reduced to 0, they die.
 If their DEX is reduced to 0, they are paralyzed.
 If their WIL is reduced to 0, they are delirious.